-- As student progress from Grade 6 to Grade 8, consequences may be more stringent as older students should have a better understanding of expectation for the Kwayhquitlum school community - Progressive discipline is used to give repeat offenders as many opportunities to change their behaviors and re-establish themselves with the Kwayhquitlum community (restorative justice) - It is understood that special needs students may not be able follow the Code of Conduct as other students are able.
-Adaptations and modifications to the special needs students schedule, resources, and approaches to ensure the school environment remains safe and positive - Retaliation to an individual is not acceptable. - Special considerations may apply to the imposition of consequences on a student with special needs if the student is unable to comply with this Code of Conduct due to a disability of an intellectual, physical, sensory, emotional, or behavioral nature.
+- As student progress from Grade 6 to Grade 8, consequences may be more stringent as older students should have a better understanding of expectation for the Kwayhquitlum school community - Progressive discipline is used to give repeat offenders as many opportunities to change their behaviors and re-establish themselves with the Kwayhquitlum community (restorative justice) - Retaliation to an individual is not acceptable. - Special considerations may apply to the imposition of consequences on a student with special needs if the student is unable to comply with this Code of Conduct due to a disability of an intellectual, physical, sensory, emotional, or behavioral nature.